 Division 3 — Amendment of written laws, etc.

-38. Ministerial Order, as to written laws affecting the conservation of a registered place
+38. Minister may disapply etc. written laws affecting conservation of registered place

-(1) Where any aspect of measures proposed in relation to the conservation of a registered place is prohibited or impeded by, or by reason of the operation of, a written law, the Minister on the recommendation of the Council may, by Order published in the Gazette, declare that —
+(1) Where any aspect of measures proposed in relation to the conservation of a registered place is prohibited or impeded by, or by reason of the operation of, a written law, the Minister on the recommendation of the Council may, by order published in the Gazette, declare that —

 (a) that written law, or specified provisions of that written law; or